Lostonepelosone-777/PC-Tool-Manager/README.md

 | Performance issues | Close unnecessary programs |
 | Access denied | Check file permissions |

-## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

-### Third-Party Software Licenses

-This application integrates with the following third-party tools. **Please note that this application does NOT redistribute any third-party software.** Users must download and install these tools separately from their official sources.

 #### Hardware Monitoring Tools